-High protein seems to be a common thread in trend diets these days - promising to help you both lose weight and gain muscle.
+Higher protein intake seems to be a common thread in trend diets these days - promising to help you to both lose weight and gain muscle.
 But just because protein is in a lot of foods, doesn't always mean they are a great source of it.

-The type of protein you eat also matters.
-There are actually hundreds of thousands of different proteins, which are made up of amino acids.
+There are actually hundreds of thousands of different types of protein, which are made up of amino acids.
 Luckily only those containing the 9 essential amino acids are vital for us to eat!

-Proteins are considered high quality when they provide us with the amino acids each of us need to function every day.
+Proteins are considered high quality when they provide us with the amino acids each of us needs to function every day.

 When a food item contains all of the essential amino acids we need, it’s called a complete protein.
 Complete proteins are found in meat or animal products like eggs and dairy.